 Click on card to read symptoms.

 The most common type of brain injury we see in our offices comes as a result of the head and neck getting thrown back and forth rapidly during a motor vehicle collision.
 This is what is commonly referred to as whiplash, and it causes the brain to slosh against the insides of the skull as the head and neck accelerate and then come to a fast stop.
 According to the Centers for Disease Control (CDC), approximately 23% of people hurt in a car accident sustain a traumatic brain injury or concussion.

 During a rear-end collision, in the blink of an eye (about a quarter of a second) the head and neck move backward, then are catapulted forward, then move backward again.
 As you can see in the video below, even a collision at relatively low velocity can cause significant forces to the body and can injure the brain.

 Traumatic brain injury (TBI) is categorized as mild, moderate, or severe.
 If you’ve been diagnosed with a mild traumatic brain injury, this does not mean that your condition or symptoms are minor or insignificant.

-It’s much easier for doctors to identify a broken bone on an x ray or a herniated disc on an MRI than to order diagnostic imaging for brain injury.
+It’s much easier for doctors to identify a broken bone on an x-ray or a herniated disc on an MRI than to order diagnostic imaging for brain injury.
 If you have had CT scans or MRIs of your brain that were normal, this doesn’t necessarily mean your brain is fine.
-Concussion is a problem with how the brain is functioning, there is not yet any single test that is used to conclusively diagnose traumatic brain injury.
+A concussion is a problem with how the brain is functioning, there is not yet any single test that is used to conclusively diagnose traumatic brain injury.